MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-bot-designer.md

 ![Analytics page](media/analytics-pane.png)

-The Analytics page provides a variety charts showing key performance indicators for your bot.
+The Analytics page provides a variety of charts showing key performance indicators for your bot.

 For more information about using the Analytics page, see [Using analytics to improve your bot](getting-started-analytics.md).